dryfly-scientist/Helene-Pollutant-Transport-Flow/README.md

 ![Helene Transport Visualization](transport_flow.gif)

----

 ## Overview

-This project uses **Google Earth Engine (GEE)** to map areas at high risk of pollutant transport in Western North Carolina as a result of Hurricane Helene, which impacted the region from September 24-27, 2024.
-By combining elevation, land cover, and precipitation parameters, a composite risk layer is generated to effectively identify hotspots where pollutants and debris are most likely to flow and end up as concentrated hotspots.
-The goal is to improve efficiency for environmental remediation efforts and resilience planning for Southern Appalachian communities.
+This project uses Google Earth Engine (GEE) to map areas at high risk of pollutant transport in Western North Carolina as a result of Hurricane Helene, which impacted the region from September 24-27, 2024.
+By combining elevation, land cover, and precipitation parameters, a composite risk layer is generated to effectively identify hotspots where pollutants and debris are most likely to flow and concentrate.
+The goal is to improve efficiency for targeted environmental remediation efforts and resilience planning in Southern Appalachian communities.

----

 ## Data Sources